ARTICLES / DECEMBER 16, 2025

 Employers with at least 50 employees that are currently mandated to arrange for crèches facilities near the workplace will be allowed to use comingled crèches facilities.
 A group of employers will be able to pool their resources to set up a common crèche in accordance with the state or government crèches guidelines and as mutually agreed between them.

 The new code amends and consolidates three federal labor laws relating to trade unions, industrial employment and industrial disputes.
 The new code requires employers to recognize a registered union that is being supported by at least 51% of their workers.
-In the absence of such union, a work council should be created with representatives of each union supported with at least 20% of the workers.
+In the absence of such union, a work council should be created with representatives of each union which has the support of at least 20% of the workers.

 In the event of collective dismissals, employers will be required to set up a reskilling fund to pay redundant employees 15 days’ wages within 45 days of termination.
 In addition, permission to lay off workers will need to be obtained by industrial businesses, such as factories, from the central government when more than 300 workers are being laid off instead of the current level of 100 workers.